-Year 3: In the third year, you will complete the requirements necessary for advancement to candidacy, including completing the home department exam no later than Winter Quarter.
+Year 3: In the third year, you will fulfill the requirements necessary for advancement to candidacy, completing the Qualifying Exam no later than Winter Quarter.
 Also, you will work toward completing the dissertation proposal (prospectus), fulfill the language requirement, and give a public presentation of a comparative paper.
-Also, you will continue to serve as a graduate assistant and complete your coursework.
+Also, you will continue to serve as a graduate assistant and complete coursework.
 Your dissertation proposal serves as the basis for your prospectus, in which both the structure and the general argument of the dissertation are made apparent.
 The prospectus is usually around 12-15 pages, along with a detailed bibliography.